Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: The Method

 In this section, we provide the details for the proposed discriminator network.
 In our method, it is important to determine which image looks visually realistic.
 For this purpose, we established a multi-layer convolutional neural network ending with a sigmoid unit.
 The structure of the discriminator is depicted in Fig. \ref{fig:discriminator}.

 In general, a difference in brightness, blurriness, and contrast occurs between the masked region and the rest of the image in inpainting works.
 Our aim is to establish a model that will generate a score taking these differences into account.
 For this purpose, firstly, we created a dataset by generating regular and irregular masks and adding the visual artifacts we mentioned earlier to the masked regions to a certain amount.
+We adjusted the artifact range to ensure that the relevant artifact was applied at low, medium, and high levels.
 We applied artifacts by generating random values in the related ranges for blurriness $[1.0 - 2.5]$, brightness $[0.4 - 0.8]$, and contrast $[0.4 - 0.8]$, where a high value in blurriness and a low value in others increases the artifact ratio.
+In Fig. \ref{fig:artifact_range}, we provide samples taken from the left and right ends and middle of the ranges for the relevant artifact.
 Then, we labeled real images as 1 and images with the visual artifacts as 0.
 In the training phase, we used adversarial loss based on GAN, which is defined as:

-Where $x$ and $v$ represents a real image and an image with visual artifacts, respectively.
+Where $x$ and $v$ represent a real image and an image with visual artifacts, respectively.
 We try to maximize the discriminator $D$ to distinguish real data, i.e. $p_{data}$, from the data with visual artifacts, i.e. $p_{VisArt}$.
 As the given task to the discriminator is simple, it converges quickly and produces only $0$ and $1$ scores for the input images, which is not useful for our purposes.
 We want to get gradual scores which reflect the visual quality of the images.
 Therefore, we changed our training policy to overcome this problem: First, we labeled the real images as $0.9$ (instead of $1$) and the distorted images as $0.1$ (instead of $0$).
 Second, we labeled some images that we applied very little artifacts by generating random values in the related ranges for blurriness $[0.3-0.8]$, brightness $[0.85-0.95]$, and contrast $[0.85-0.95]$ as real.
 Our dataset contains $60k$ images in total; $22k$ of these images are undistorted images and $8k$ of them are mildly distorted, both of which are labeled as real; and $30k$ images, which are highly distorted, are labeled as fake.
 We provide further details about the model architecture and training in the Supplementary Materials (Section \ref{supp_mats}).